jellyfin/TMDbLib/Readme.md

    - ChangeItem has been refactored into separate types for each of the applicable actions (#197)
    - Created a new object for Episodes of a TvSeason
    - More cleanup of types, removing unset properties and adding missing ones
+   - Adjust the AccountStates object for TvEpisodes in particular, so the properties match returned values from TMDb

 **0.9.4-alpha**
 Changes: